Scheduling the performance and rehearsal:

 Schedule a dress rehearsal in the hall in which you will perform:

-- Students may schedule a single one-hour rehearsal in the performance hall prior to their recital.
-They may also schedule up to two hours of rehearsal in E-250, E-400, or E-432.
+- Students may schedule a single one-hour rehearsal in the performance hall.
+They may also schedule up to two hours of rehearsal in E-250, E-400, or E-432, depending upon availability.
 Email Marilyn Parks with complete information to schedule.

 For your performance:

 - Invocation: You are responsible for choosing someone to offer a prayer.
 If in the Madsen, the stage manager will provide a list of announcements to be given regarding emergency exits, flash photography, etc.

 - Ushers: As per the safety policy, BYU Arts Production will provide ushers for the Madsen Recital Hall.